speckhofer/speckhofer.github.io/_posts/2025-05-18-latex-auto-activating-snippets-in-emacs.md

 \forall \varepsilon>0\exists n_0\in \mathbb{N}\forall n\ge n_0: \|x_n-x\|<\varepsilon
 ```

-Clearly, using these snippets has the potential of saving quite some time, and arguably, it is also much more convenient than typing all the backslashes which are needed when typing the code manually.
+Clearly, using these snippets has the potential of saving quite some time, and arguably, it is also much more convenient than typing all the backslashes which are needed when typing the code manually, especially on a German keyboard.

+In addition to the laas package, my setup uses the CDLaTeX package for some additional autocompletion functionality, and in particular for its `tab` command: By pressing the `tab` key, you can, for example, navigate between the curly brackets in `\frac{}{}` and exit the brackets after typing the denominator.
+This does not only work immediately after expanding the `//` snippet (while the snippet is still "active"), but anytime and anywhere in the file, even after writing somewhere else and putting the cursor back in the first pair of parentheses in `\frac{}{}`, you can press `tab` to jump into the next pair of parentheses.

 ## Installation

 In order to install this setup, proceed as follows:

 1. Install Emacs.
-I am using [Doom Emacs](https://github.com/doomemacs/doomemacs) and using the "Evil" mode for Vim-like navigation, but the setup should work analogously in other Emacs configurations.
+I am using [Doom Emacs](https://github.com/doomemacs/doomemacs) with the "Evil" mode for Vim-like navigation, but the setup should work analogously in other Emacs configurations.

 1. Set up $\LaTeX$ support in Emacs, e.g., by uncommenting the `latex` entry in your `init.el` file in Doom Emacs.